-I have been a Medical Doctor since 1970, and an acupuncturist since 1972.
-I have worked with, learned from, and taught many of the major thought leaders in the holistic and now integrative medicine field, and work to bring the top level of expertise to every patient I see.
-I have a lot of hard-won experience in what works and what doesn't, and can help you make sure that you are getting the safest and most effective care available.
-As a long-time member of the Bay Area medical community, and a Clinical Faculty member at UCSF, I can also connect you with the best referrals if we need specific expertise that you haven't already accessed.
+I have been a Medical Doctor and an acupuncturist for over four decades.
+I have worked with, learned from, and taught many of the major thought leaders in the holistic medicine field, and I work to bring the top level of expertise to every patient I see.
+I have many years of experience in separating out what works and what doesn't work, and can help you get the safest and most effective care available.

 I welcome patients with difficult, unusual, and complex situations, as well as patients with common problems like back and neck pain, headaches, irritable bowel syndrome, and autoimmune disease.
-I am also happy to talk with you on the phone before you come in to make sure that my practice is right for you.
+I work well with children, teens, adults and elders and welcome them all.

 I'd be happy to talk with you for ten minutes at no charge to see if we'd be a good fit.

 University of Michigan M.D. • University of California, Clinical Faculty 1985 - present • Founding Board member, American Academy of Medical Acupuncture • Diplomate, National Certification Commission for Acupuncture and Oriental Medicine